lanl/dsi/docs/plugins.rst

 ------------

 Note for users:
-   - DSI `runTable` is only included in File Writers if data was previously ingested into a backend in a Core.Terminal workflow where `runTable` was set to True
+   - DSI `runTable` is only included in File Writers if data was previously ingested into a backend in a Core.Terminal workflow where `runTable` was set to True.
      In :ref:`example4_label`, `runTable` is included in a generated ER Diagram since it uses ingested data from :ref:`example2_label` where `runTable` = True
 .. automodule:: dsi.plugins.file_writer
    :members: